panda-re/panda/docs/manual.md

 ### Introduction

-Panda analyses run on whole system replays and the clear temptation is to just print out what you learn as you learn it.
+PANDA analyses run on whole system replays and the clear temptation is to just print out what you learn as you learn it.
 So panda plugins often begin life peppered with print statements.
 There is nothing wrong with print statements.
 But, as a plugin matures, it is usual for the consumers of those print